linkedinlabs/admin-tools-figma/README.md

 `npm run build` – Run to build a production version of the plugin.
 Use this as a final step before publishing updates.

-* Similar to `watch`, you may specify a build environment: `npm run build:internal` or `npm run build:public`.
+* Similar to `watch`, you may specify a build target: `npm run build:internal` or `npm run build:public`.
 If not specified, the default is `:internal`.

 Once a new build is created, the updates can be published through Figma’s desktop app (see [the wiki](https://go/designtools) for further instructions).